Shilong-Su/starter-hugo-research-group/content/authors/admin/_index.md

 ---

 中文名：苏世龙, you can also call me Felix.
-I am a PhD Student in Prof. Qian Miao's Group, Department of Chemistry, The Chinese University of Hong Kong, working on π-conjugated systems and organic electronics.
+I am a PhD Candidate in Prof. Qian Miao's Group, Department of Chemistry, The Chinese University of Hong Kong, working on π-conjugated systems and organic semiconductors.
 Born in Beijing, I got B. Sc. in Chemistry and B.A. (minor) in Chinese Language and Literature in Beijing Normal Universtiy, were I worked on carbon nanomaterials and π-conjugated rigid organic macrocycles.